qemacs/qemacs/README.md

 Quick Emacs (QEmacs)
 ===============================

 Welcome to QEmacs!
-A very small but powerful
-UNIX editor with many features that even big editors lack.
+A small but powerful UNIX editor with many features that even big editors lack.

 Quick Description
 ----------------

-QEmacs is a small editor targetted at embedded systems or debugging.
+QEmacs is a small text editor targetted at embedded systems or debugging.
 Although it is very small, it has some very interesting features that even big editors lack: